ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 - Arbitrum Rollup is an optimistic rollup protocol that makes Ethereum transactions faster and cheaper while inheriting Ethereum's security guarantees [[1]](#footnote-1).
 Developers use Arbitrum to build user-friendly decentralized apps.
 - Governance of the Arbitrum Rollup protocol is now being decentralized through the distribution of the $ARB governance token.
 - $ARB tokens can be used to vote on Arbitrum DAO governance proposals, allowing $ARB holders to shape Arbitrum’s future together.
-- Token holders will be able to delegate voting power to trusted individuals.
+- Token holders will be able to delegate voting power to any individual they trust.
 These individuals are called delegates.
 - **To determine your airdrop eligibility**, connect your wallet to the Arbitrum One network on [gov.arbitrum.io](http://gov.arbitrum.io) and follow the prompts.
 Do this by (todo).
 - **To become an Arbitrum DAO delegate**, review the below material and then **submit your application** (todo).
-- **To build decentralized apps on Arbitrum,** check out our [developer docs](https://developer.arbitrum.io/intro/).
+- **To build decentralized apps on Arbitrum,** check out the [developer docs](https://developer.arbitrum.io/intro/).

 <br />

 :::caution An important reminder

 The only official website for the $ARB airdrop is TODO.
 There is no presale.
 We won’t ever ask for your seed phrase.
-If you’re ever unsure of anything related to Arbitrum, join our Discord and a member of our team will be happy to help.
+If you’re ever unsure of anything related to Arbitrum, join our [Discord](#TODO_link) and a member of our team will be happy to help.

 :::